cksystemsgroup/scal/README.md

 The most common parameter are:
 * consumers: Number of consuming threads
 * producers: Number of producing threads
-* c: The computational workload to do between two data structure operations
+* c: The computational workload (iterative pi calculation) between two data structure operations
 * operations: The number of put/enqueue operations the should be performed by a producer

 The following runs the Michael-Scott queue in a producer/consumer benchmark: